szaimen/NcVM-migration/README.md

 ## In a nutshell
 1. Create a backup of your NcVM
-2. mount a SMB-share to your NcVM using the built-in [smbmount](https://github.com/nextcloud/vm/blob/master/apps/smbmount.sh) script
+2. mount a SMB-share to your NcVM using the built-in smbmount script by running `sudo bash /var/scripts/menu.sh` -> Additional Apps -> SMB-mount
 3. [execute](#how-to-run) the migration.sh script
 4. [download](https://www.hanssonit.se/nextcloud-vm/) a new NcVM
 5. import and start the new NcVM and run the startup-script without activating lets encrypt and tls.
-6. mount the same SMB-Share to the new NcVM using the built-in [smbmount](https://github.com/nextcloud/vm/blob/master/apps/smbmount.sh) script
+6. mount the same SMB-share to the new NcVM using the built-in smbmount script again (see point 2)
 7. execute the by the migration.sh script produced restore.sh script
-8. test if everything works as expected (e.g. check the nextcloud logs, test all installed apps, etc.)
+8. test if everything works as expected (e.g. check the Nextcloud logs, test all installed Nextcloud apps, etc.)
 9. if yes, enable lets encrypt by running `sudo bash /var/scripts/activate-tls.sh`
 10. manually restore crontab entries, fstab entries, etc. if needed
-11. reinstall NcVM apps
+11. reinstall NcVM apps by running `sudo bash /var/scripts/menu.sh` -> Additional Apps
 12. This should be it 🎉

 ## Limitations